-The apprentice license is a tool for recruitment that provides both youth and adult novice hunters the opportunity to hunt under the supervision of a licensed hunter; these programs allow apprentice hunters to receive hands-on experience.
-This concept is called "Try Before You Buy."
+The apprentice license is intended to be a tool for recruitment for both youth and adult novice hunters.
+The license provides the novice hunter an opportunity to receive hands-on experience by hunting under the supervision of a licensed hunter.
 However, the Department believes certain persons are using the apprentice license to avoid buying a hunting license.
-To date, the Department has issued 293 apprentice licenses.
-Of those licenses: five nonresidents were issued an apprentice license each year for three consecutive years at the start of dove season; eleven nonresidents were issued an apprentice license two consecutive years at the start of dove season; and three residents were issued an apprentice license twice in a three year period, also at the start of dove season.
-The Department believes the short-term combination hunting and fishing license is a valid option for persons who may want additional low cost opportunities to hunt and fish in Arizona.
-For these reasons, the Department proposes to repeal the rule and eliminate the apprentice license.
+To date, the Department has issued 293 apprentice licenses and, of those licenses: five nonresidents were issued an apprentice license each year for three consecutive years at the start of dove season; eleven nonresidents were issued an apprentice license two consecutive years at the start of dove season; and three residents were issued an apprentice license twice in a three-year period, also at the start of dove season.
+The Department believes the short-term combination hunting and fishing license is a valid option for persons who may want additional low-cost opportunities to hunt and fish in Arizona.